 I especially like:

-- Category romance—classic tropes as well as twists on old favorites.
+- Category romance with classic tropes or twists on old favorites.

-- Single-title romance packed with tons of conflict, subplots, and supporting characters.
+- Single-title romances packed with tons of conflict, subplots, and supporting characters.

 - Angsty heroes, antiheroes, alpha heroes.

 - I love strong, authentic voices, characters that feel real enough to jump off the page and materialize next to me.